helsinki-sda-group/conciliator/README.md

 # Conciliator steering

 The project is a code implementation for the TCML paper "Conciliator steering: Imposing user preference in MORL decision-making problems".
-The code enables the user to interactively or pre-definedly impose a priority order over rewards in a DeepSeaTreasure v1 benchmark presented by Cassimon et al., producing policies resulting in the user's preferred outcome.
+The code enables the user to interactively or pre-definedly impose a priority weighting over rewards in a DeepSeaTreasure v1 benchmark presented by Cassimon et al., producing policies resulting in the user's preferred outcome.

 ## Getting started